s4ke/Master-Thesis/src/md/034-mapSkeletons.md

-# Skeletons
+## Basic `map`-based skeletons

 \label{sec:skeletons}
+\label{sec:map-skeletons}

 Now we have developed Parallel Arrows far enough to define some useful algorithmic skeletons that abstract typical parallel computations.
-While there are many possible skeletons to implement, we demonstrate the expressive power of PArrows here using four `map`-based and three toplogical skeletons.

-## `map`-based skeletons

-\label{sec:map-skeletons}
+We start here with some basic `map`-based skeletons.

-The essential differences between the mapping skeletons presented here are in terms of order of evaluation and work distribution but still provide the same semantics as a sequential `map`.
+The essential differences between these skeletons presented here are in terms of order of evaluation and work distribution but still provide the same semantics as a sequential `map`.